BioRender-Team/note-app/README.md

-# BioRender Note App: Front End (Hooks)
+# BioRender Note App: Backend (Extra)

 This app uses React (with hooks) on the frontend, express as its server, and sqlite as its database.
-Its a simple app, where users can create and delete notes.
+Its a simple app, where users can create, delete, and search/sort notes.

-To complete this test, first find and fix all of the bugs on the front end of the application.
-There are a total of 3 bugs.

-Next, update the style of the application to match [these](https://scene.zeplin.io/project/601b083a92af6724b5a973bf) designs as closely as possible.
+Currently the backend of the search/sort functionality is missing.
+Add it to complete the test.

 Feel free to change any part of the app, from the code style to the implementation.